 How do you calculate Remaining Contract Charges?

-Terminating your Mobile (including Mobile Broadband, 4GEE Home & Tablets) agreement early
+Terminating your Mobile (including Mobile Broadband, 4GEE Home & tablets) agreement early

 > Find out more about how to cancel your contract or switch providers